Alex Cora Reacts To Chris Sale's Start; What's Next For Red Sox Ace

 Cora noted how Sale, as long as he feels fine following Sunday’s start, is expected to return to the mound in Triple-A Worcester.
 Cora anticipates that will be Saturday with the WooSox returning for a homestand Tuesday.

-Sale recorded eight strikeouts in nine possible outs through the first three innings Sunday.
-He has now struck out 15 batters with one walk during his two Double-A starts.
+Sale recorded eight strikeouts in the first three innings Sunday.
+He struck out 15 batters with one walk during his two Double-A starts.